CSCfi/scalable-python/Doc/tutorial/inputoutput.rst

 ---------------------

 The ``%`` operator can also be used for string formatting.
-It interprets the left argument much like a :cfunc:`sprintf`\ -style format string to be applied to the right argument, and returns the string resulting from this formatting operation.
+It interprets the left argument much like a :c:func:`sprintf`\ -style format string to be applied to the right argument, and returns the string resulting from this formatting operation.
 For example::

    >>> import math
    >>> print 'The value of PI is approximately %5.3f.' % math.pi
    The value of PI is approximately 3.142.

-Since :meth:`str.format` is quite new, a lot of Python code still uses the ``%`` operator.
-However, because this old style of formatting will eventually be removed from the language, :meth:`str.format` should generally be used.

 More information can be found in the :ref:`string-formatting` section.